avalanchesiqi/research-of-trust/README.md

 | Twitter user | political candidates | (V) candidate gender × party (F x D) | [Hua2020b] | quantitative | -- |

+# Takeaways
+1. Findings reveal patterns of interpersonal trust.
+For example, high-quality images are perceived as more trustworthy than stock imagery; language of promises lead to higher perceived trustworthiness through conventional signaling; and smaller, denser, and more private social groups are trusted more.
+[Ma2019]

 # References